Arushi55/Arushi55/README.md

 ### Hi!
-I am a second-year student at Northeastern University, MA as a candidate for a Bachelor of Science in Computer Science with a concentration in Human-Centered Computing and a minor in Robotics.
+I am a third-year student at Northeastern University, MA as a candidate for a Bachelor of Science in Computer Science with a concentration in Human-Centered Computing and a minor in Robotics.

-I am currently looking for a Summer/Fall 2025 co-op position in software engineering.

 Please inquire directly about access to private repositories with coursework from Fundamentals of Computer Science I, Fundamentals of Computer Science II, and Object-Oriented Design.